wkoszek/me/blog/source/blog/2012-06-10-book-more-joel-on-software.md

 ---
-title:	More Joel on Software
+title:	"More Joel on Software"
 auth:	Joel Spolsky
 read:	2012-06-10
 ---